Optimizing Your Restaurant Takeout & Delivery Services

-COVID-19 is spreading across the world and is hitting restaurants hard.
-From Los Angeles to Montreal, North American cities are requiring restaurants to shut down their dine-in services so that people can practice social distancing and slow the spread of the coronavirus.
+COVID-19 has hit restaurants hard.
+From Los Angeles to Montreal, North American cities have required restaurants to shut down or limit their dine-in services so that people can practice social distancing and slow the spread of the coronavirus.
 In many areas, however, restaurants can continue to operate by fulfilling orders via takeout and delivery.

 For restaurants to survive during these difficult times, they must do everything they can to ensure their takeout and delivery processes are efficient.
 We’re sharing tips for how you can optimize your restaurant delivery services and takeout options to weather the storm.

 In this article you’ll get: